ERSUCC/Organic/README.md

 ```

 This will create the `organic` binary in the `build` directory.
 Move it wherever you would like, then return to [Using Organic](#using-organic) to continue.

+## Credits

+Organic relies on RtAudio for cross-platform audio output, which can be found here: [https://github.com/thestk/rtaudio](https://github.com/thestk/rtaudio).